jueyang/know-your-tools/0-setup.md

 **Why are we using it?**

-In short, you are using `git`:
+In short, you are using `git` to:

-1. as a tool to track your changes
+1. to track your changes

 You are using [GitHub](https://github.com) as a service to: